 - Possible exclusion effect for unfamiliar audiences

-- Difficulty achieving equity on international markets
+- Difficulty in achieving equity in international markets

 Possible scenarios and prospects for competition with X and Meta